-- A. A small number of firms are the only producers of a good. - B. Consumers are being exploited. - C. The government intervenes on behalf of consumers. - D. One firm produces the entire market of a good or service.
+A. A small number of firms are the only producers of a good.

+- A large number of firms are producing a good. - C. The government intervenes on behalf of consumers. - D.

+One firm produces all the output for a particular good or service.